0x3333/dagger-aop/README.md

 2. MethodInterceptor
 3. InterceptorHandler

-This example can be found in `example` folder.
+This example can be found in [`dagger-aop-logger` project](https://github.com/0x3333/dagger-aop-logger)

 ### Annotation